-Practice visit: During your practice placement you will need to apply for your practice visit, after Stage 1 of your portfolio submission, this will be conducted by an ABDO examiner using the appropriate forms which can be downloaded from the ABDO website.
+Practice visit: During your practice placement, after Stage 1 of your portfolio submission, you will be notified by the exams department that your practice visitor will contact you to arrange your visit.
+This will be conducted by an ABDO examiner.

 Your allocated practice visitor will contact you to arrange a mutually convenient time for your visit to take place.
 The appointment should be made on a day where there is a clinic running, However, you must allow time for you and your PEL to talk privately with the visitor.
-The purpose of the visit is to verify that your working environment is conducive to training, to assess some of your Outcomes for Registration (OfR) and to support both you and your PEL as much as possible.
+The purpose of the visit is to verify that your working environment is conducive to training, to assess some of your Outcomes for Registration (OfR) and to support both you and your PEL in planning your revision and training in preparation of your final assessments.

-You are responsible for your portfolio and tracking sheets being available during the practice visit.
+You are responsible for your Stage 1 portfolio case records and tracking sheets being available during the practice visit.
 They are required to allow the visitor to verify the authenticity of your records in conjunction with your audit trail.
 (More detail is provided in separate Practice Visit guidance which can be downloaded from the ABDO website.